frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 After years of rapid development in AI technology in general and large language models (LLM) in particular, a certain puzzlement if not mild desperation started to creep in over the last years (Sutton et al. 2020, 475; Marcus 2018; Roitblat 2020).<sup id="a1">[1](#f1)</sup> What if the ever growing models are good at generating text and information based on some large amount of training data without actually understanding a word they say (Mitchell 2019; AAAI-WHY 2019)?
 We would be living in a world of super-parrots without being closer to general intelligence.<sup id="a2">[2](#f2)</sup> So what can be done?
 Many researchers suggested new approaches, for example including knowledge graphs (Chaudhuri et al. 2021; Bosselut et al. 2019; Agarwal 2021), some reintroducing rule-based systems (Krötzsch 2019).
 And though there is a lot to be learned and most certainly will there be progress come what may, the fundamental question is yet unanswered: How could we develop understanding and reasoning AI systems who would be able to generalize cross-domain and multi-modal (both are necessary though probably not sufficient conditions for attributing AIs the intelligence we look for)?
 Developing improved AI models, which are able to better 'understand' the world and reason accordingly as well as combine sensory data from multiple domains lies at the heart of this endeavor.
 But before one is able to go about this task, it is (at least always implicitly) known what progress 'is' in that particular area of research.
 And though there has been some headway into this thorny issue the general sentiment is, that although we kind of know what the result of this progress would look like in the end, we have no standardized test set by which we could measure how well we are doing (on the way) and how much still needs to be done.
 It is particularly out of this lack of tests and benchmarks that for instance Google AI and Open AI collectively initiated a hunt for such new tests (Colin et al. 2021).
 So, even if we currently do not have a perfect and working solution on how to solve the problem in general (Chollet 2019, 16f.), we would at least have some standard by which to judge new attempts.

-But, how to build a standardized benchmark for understanding and reasoning?<sup id="a3">[3](#f3)</sup> As many researchers have attempted and truly elucidated our understanding of how the human mind works (Pinker 1997; Fodor 1975, 1983; Searle 1992), we have no singular all encompassing concept of the concepts named "understanding" and "reasoning" in a very practical and testable measure going beyond classic intelligence tests (XXX) or emotional intelligence test (XXX) which LLMs are by now are solving without effort.
-Nevertheless, we wouldn't call those models 'reasoning' in any meaningful manner.
+But, how to build a standardized benchmark for understanding and reasoning?
+As many researchers have attempted and truly elucidated our understanding of how the human mind works (Fodor 1975; Fodor 1983; Searle 1992; Pinker 1997; Hawkins 2021),<sup id="a3">[3](#f3)</sup> we have no singular all encompassing concept of the concepts named "understanding" and "reasoning" in an applicable, practical and testable measure - going beyond classic IQ tests (Barrett 2018).
+And although there has been progress and partially impressive results hinted towards reasoning capabilities in neural nets esp. in games (Vinyals 2019; Rabinowitz 2018), it cannot be said that reasoning is understood let alone 'solved' in any meaningful manner as many challenges and test continue to remain out of reach (Chollet 2019, Weili 2020, Talmor 2021) for current AI systems (be it LLMs or otherwise).
 Followingly, some headway in this regard is of paramount interest.
 Although this work is not meant to be a final verdict or even close approximation to solving this complex issue it is the proclaimed goal of the presented project and work to make a substantial contribution in that area by utilizing so called counterfactual conditionals and more precisely questionized counterfactual conditionals (QCC).

 ## 2.Applied Concepts